 Ukraine has a world-leading software industry.
-With major development hubs in Kyiv, Kharkiv, Lviv, Dnipro and Odessa, Ukrainian firms build and maintain many of the websites and applications you use every day.
+With major development hubs in Kyiv, Kharkiv, Lviv, Dnipro, and Odesa, Ukrainian firms build and maintain many of the websites and applications you use every day.

-In the comms world, many designers and developers based in Ukraine are white-labelled by UK and US comms firms.
+In the comms world, many designers and developers based in Ukraine are white-labeled by UK and US comms firms.

 An invasion would hit these companies hard, with a real impact on UK technology and creative industries.

-It’s not just the potential for economic fall-out that concerns me, however; there’s a real risk of a human crisis on the horizon.
+It’s not just the potential for economic fall-out that concerns me, however; there’s a real risk of a humanitarian crisis on the horizon.

 As a result, there are things on our meeting agendas concerning issues that I’d never thought we’d need to discuss.

 Prime among them is: how do we support our team in the face of invasion?
 What can we actually do?
 Are we going to move our team and their families somewhere safer?

 It’s a strange place to be, where one of the questions on your weekly team call is asking people how they feel about the prospect of their country being invaded.